 It all started in the mid-1950s...

 Studio Arts Boulder was founded in 2009 by Paul Heffron and staff, students, and friends of the Boulder Pottery Lab.
-They hoped to expand the programs offered at the Lab and support other studio art forms that needed more space and resources to flourish in the Boulder region.
-The "studio arts" are those art forms that require equipment and facilities which are beyond the means of most individuals.
-Ceramics, glass arts, metalworking, printmaking, sculpture, fiber arts, and woodworking typically require shared studio space and a collaborative environment to be successful.
-Mr. Heffron saw the logical connection between these art forms as the foundation for a showcase studio arts campus.
-It would house multiple art forms in one central location and provide world-class instruction in each medium.
+They hoped to expand programs offered at the Lab and add other studio art forms.
+The "studio arts" are mediums that require equipment and facilities beyond the means of most individuals.
+Art forms such as ceramics, glass, metalworking, printmaking, sculpture, fiber arts, and woodworking typically require shared studio space and a collaborative environment to be successful.
+Mr. Heffron saw these art forms as the foundation for a showcase studio arts campus that would house multiple art forms in one central location and provide world-class instruction in each medium.
 With this vision, Studio Arts Boulder was launched and the search for a suitable home began.

 Simultaneously, the City of Boulder began looking for a non-governmental organization to steward the Boulder Pottery Lab.
-Since the founders of Studio Arts Boulder already had a deep relationship with the Lab and ceramics was a vital component of the Studio Arts Boulder vision, overseeing operations of the Pottery Lab was a natural fit for the budding organization.
-Lead by Lolita Higbie, Studio Arts Boulder signed a contract with the City of Boulder to take over management of the Pottery Lab on January 1, 2015.
+Since the founders of Studio Arts Boulder had a deep relationship with the Lab and since ceramics was a vital component of the Studio Arts Boulder vision, overseeing operations of the Pottery Lab was a natural fit.
+Led by Lolita Higbie, Studio Arts Boulder signed a contract with the City of Boulder to take over management of the Pottery Lab on January 1, 2015.